remix-run/react-router/docs/getting-started/overview.md

 Now at "/" the `<Activity>` element will render inside the outlet.

-You can have an index route at any level of the route hierarchy that will render when the parent matches but none of it's other children do.
+You can have an index route at any level of the route hierarchy that will render when the parent matches but none of its other children do.

 ```tsx
 function App() {